Concept’s quick guide to the Smart Export Guarantee

 What is the Smart Export Guarantee (SEG)?

 It applies to businesses and homes that generate solar power and other renewables on a small scale.
-Energy suppliers will be legally obliged to pay these homes and businesses for the electricity they export to the grid.
+Energy suppliers are legally obliged to pay these homes and businesses for the electricity they export to the grid.

 What’s the difference between the Smart Export Guarantee and the Feed-in Tariff?